-Packing in general is tricky, double that when you are packing for an adventure in the South American rainforest that will have you doing everything from piranha fishing the rivers to camping in hammocks deep in the Amazon jungle to a Jaguar safari.
+Packing in general is tricky, double that when you are packing for an adventure in the South American rainforest that will have you doing everything from piranha fishing the rivers to camping in hammocks deep in the Amazon jungle, and exploring epic South American waterfalls to a Jaguar safari.
 Not to mention the constant battle with humidity, strong sunshine and pesky critters!

 I spent 10 memorable days in the country of Guyana’s jungle and here’s the packing list based on my trip.